platonfrolov/tetris/README.md

 # tetris

+Installation: pip install -r requirements.txt\

+How to play:\

-Arrow left to move left
+Arrow left to move left\

-Arrow right to move right
+Arrow right to move right\

-R to rotate piece
+R to rotate piece\

-Arrow down to drop piece immediately
+Arrow down to drop piece immediately\